Singular blocks of parabolic category O and finite W-algebras

 We also give a proof of a result of some independent interest: the singular blocks of parabolic category $\cO$ can be geometrically realized as ``partial Whittaker sheaves'' on partial flag varieties. \end{quote} }

-In this note, we aim to clarify the relationship between the category $\cO$ of Bernstein-Gelfand-Gelfand \cite{BGG} and the category $\cO$ over the finite W-algebra defined by Brundan, Goodwin and Kleshchev \cite{BGK}.
-We show that: \begin{theorem} Any integral infinitesimal block of parabolic category $\cO$ for a semi-simple Lie algebra $\fg$ is equivalent to a category of representations over a finite W-algebra for $\fg$ corresponding to a nilpotent (depending on the choice of central character). \end{theorem} Recall that an {\bf infinitesimal block} of a category of $U(\fg)$-modules is defined to be the subcategory generated by the simple modules on which the center of $U(\fg)$ acts by a fixed central character.
+One of the central pillars of modern representation theory is the category $\cO$ of representations of a semi-simple Lie algebra $\fg$ defined by Bernstein, Gelfand and Gelfand \cite{BGG} and its generalizations.
+Among the remarkable phenomena which have arisen in the study of these categories is the frequent appearance of unexpected equivalences of categories.
+Our aim in this paper is describe just such an equivalence; in particular, we define an equivalence between a singular block of category $\cO$ and a modification of the category $\cO$ over the finite W-algebra defined by Brundan, Goodwin and Kleshchev \cite{BGK}.

-For a more precise statement of this Theorem, see Corollary \ref{main}.
-The equivalences refered to above are obtained by restricting to subcategories equivalences defined in previous work by \Milicic-Soergel \cite{MiS} on representations of Lie algebras and Losev \cite{LosO} on finite W-algebras.
+Let us be more precise.
+Recall that if $\chi:Z(U(\fg))\to \C$ is a character of the center of $U(\fg)$ then a $U(\fg)$-module $M$ has {\bf generalized central character} $\chi$ if $z-\chi(z)$ acts locally nilpotently on $M$ for all $z\in Z(U(\fg))$, and that an {\bf infinitesimal block} of a category of $\fg$-module is the subcategory of modules with fixed generalized central character.

-The category of W-algebra modules in question has a flavor similar to the category $\cO$ for the W-algebra already defined by Brundan, Goodwin and Kleshchev \cite{BGK}, but it is subtly different.
+In this paper, we show that any integral infinitesimal block of parabolic category $\cO$ for a semi-simple Lie algebra $\fg$ has a full and faithful functor $\Psi$ to the category of representations over a finite W-algebra for $\fg$ corresponding to a nilpotent $e_\chi$ which depends on the central character $\chi$ of the block.
+The functor $\Psi$ is obtained by restricting equivalences defined in previous work by \Milicic-Soergel \cite{MiS} on representations of Lie algebras and Losev \cite{LosO} on finite W-algebras.
+Thus, the new ingredient of this paper is to trace how various finiteness properties are transformed under these equivalences.

-In order to explain this difference, consider the case of our parabolic being the Borel itself, the original definition of category $\cO$ considered in \cite{BGG}.
-In this case, we show that a singular block of category $\cO$ is equivalent to the category of modules over a W-algebra for the same Lie algebra (with nilpotent depending on the singular block) generated by ``Verma modules'' for the W-algebra defined by Brundan, Goodwin and Kleshchev \cite[\S 4.2]{BGK}, and which furthermore have trivial central character.
-We will refer to this category as category $\pcO$ for the finite W-algebra.
+The essential image of $\Psi$ (that is, the full subcategory it defines an equivalence onto) has a flavor similar to the category $\cO$ for the W-algebra already defined by Brundan, Goodwin and Kleshchev \cite{BGK}, but it is subtly different, and appears to be new to the literature.
+The reason for its importance is that it is a special case of a definition associating a ``category $\cO$'' to any conical symplectic resolution of singularities; in this case, the resolution in question is where $G$ is the adjoint group of $\fg$ and $\cS$ is the Slodowy slice to the nilpotent orbit $G\cdot e$.
+The variety $\fX^Q_{e_\chi} $ is symplectic and has a deformation contraction to the Lagrangian subvariety of elements where $x=e_\chi$, which is a Spaltenstein variety.
+Unfortunately, this variety does not seem to have an agreed-upon name; we will refer to it as an {\bf S3 variety}\footnote{``S3'' stands for ``S(lodowy)-S(paltenstein)-S(pringer).''
+We thank/blame Nick Proudfoot for this coinage.}.